 I have spent the last five years rebuilding my wardrobe after losing about forty-five pounds.
 Not even my shoes fit afterward!
-I made a tremendous number of mistakes while I was buying what I thought a lady my age should be wearing.
-For a while companies and boutiques were sending me boxes of clothes to show on the blog.
-My closet was no longer my happy place as I stood before a huge collection of things that did not reflect me.
+I made a tremendous number of mistakes while I was buying what I thought a lady my age should be wearing, for a while, companies and boutiques were sending me boxes of clothes to show on the blog.
+My closet was no longer my happy place as I stood before a vast collection of things that did not reflect me.
 I had a closet full of clothes but nothing to wear.

 Over the past year, I have been letting go of the items that do not serve me well.
 I also stopped accepting items to review on the blog.
 It all became overwhelming, and I was no longer authentic or believable.
 Most women do not get something new every single day, nor do we want to.
 Being surrounded by clutter and things I rarely use does not give me a sense of peace.
 I much prefer to have a few items that I can wear many times in several combinations and always feel true to my style when I wear them.

 Several features must be checked off before I make a purchase now.
 The first must be that it is an item that I have been looking for, not an impulse buy.
-The item must be in a color and tone that looks good with my complexion.
+The item must be in the color and tone that looks good with my complexion.
 The item must be a solid color neutral that goes with everything else in my wardrobe.
-I look for items that have no details, zippers, ruffles or gathers which would make my upper body appear larger.
+I look for things that have no details, zippers, ruffles, or gathers, which would make my upper body appear more substantial.
 If I can check off all these points and the item is on sale, it might be coming home with me.
-It must also fit and flatter my shape with few if any alterations needed.
+It must also fit and flatter my shape with few if any alterations are needed.

-So there you have it, a very long answer to a very short question.
+So there you have it, a very long answer to a concise question.
 I don’t shop much anymore because I have all of the items I enjoy wearing.
-A lot of them came from Chico’s but the items I have kept, do not scream from across the lobby of a theater, “I bought this at Chico’s!”
+A lot of them came from Chico’s, but the things I have kept, do not scream from across the lobby of a theater, “I bought this at Chico’s!”

 I hope that what I share helps you to create a wardrobe that serves you well so that you can get out there and enjoy your second fifty years as much we are!